Aashishkumar-07/ros2-basics/README.md

 - `🧩 Services` – It follows a client-server model with a request & response message where only 1 server can exist per service but multiple clients can connect to it.
 - `⚙️ Parameters` – named configuration values declared in code whose value are passed at node runtime.
 - `💾 Bags` – useful for recording data from topics for any amount of time &amp; then replaying that data later
-- `🐢 Turtlesim` – The “Hello World 🌍” of robotics used for simulating &amp; controlling turtles for learning &amp; visualization
+- `🐢 Turtlesim` – The “Hello World 🌍” of robotics.
+It is used for understanding ROS2 fundamentals such as topics, services and parameters by simulating &amp; controlling turtles
-- `🧰 RQT` – A GUI toolkit for visualizing and debugging ROS2 nodes.
+- `🧰 RQT` – A GUI framework in ROS2 for visualizing and debugging nodes, topics, services, and parameters through various plugins (like rqt_graph, rqt_plot)

 <br>
 <br>